 How much funding is available to public library systems for 2016-2019?

 The 2016-2019 program cycle will run from July 1, 2013 through June 30, 2016 with funds provided annually.
 Funds will be allocated to public library systems based on a formula approved by the State Education Department.
 (For system Family Literacy formula allocations see allocation chart.)
 These allocation amounts are based on statutory funding levels.
 Actual appropriations available for 2016-2017, 2017-2018 and 2018-2019 will be determined in the State budget, which is scheduled for adoption by April 1 of each year.
 If a public library system does not submit an eligible project proposal, the unused funds will be allocated proportionally among the approved public library system projects according to the Family Literacy Library Services Program formula.

 While there are no local matching requirements for these Family Literacy Programs, public library systems will be expected to report on how they have leveraged State funds and to report system and member library in-kind and matching contributions in the final report for each year of the project.

 Applicants for this funding cycle will be public library systems.
 Public library systems may collaborate with member libraries, other library systems, and organizations with similar early learning goals.
 In all cases, payments will be made directly to public library systems and the system will be entirely responsible for budgets, appropriate use of funds, and all reporting requirements.
 Applicants are required to identify a project manager at the library system who will also be the contact person for project reports and budgetary information.

 What types of projects are eligible for funding?

-- The application narrative, budget narrative and the timeline will show project plans for all three years.
+- Eligible projects will include the application narrative, budget narrative and the timeline showing project plans for all three years.